sebastianspicker/cs2-server-ops/README.md

 - Earlier scratch detail is now represented in maintained sections.

 ## Usage
-- Rewrote the reference explanation around the maintained behavior.
+- Merged scattered next js guidance into the docs.

 - Earlier scratch detail is now represented in maintained sections.